Table of contents

 Guarding patients from environmental pollutants during medical procedures

-Although patients depend on their local community for clean air to breathe, they still have choices in terms of reducing exposure and thereby enhancing their post-operative recovery….
+Although patients depend on their local community for clean air to breathe, they still have choices to reduce their exposure and thereby enhance their post-operative recovery….
 Initially, the surgeon has to inform and recommend that the glaucoma patients install air purifiers in the indoor spaces that are capable of eliminating all the harmful airborne pollutants from the air.

 Role of Air Purifiers in Recovery